trizin/NFT-Marketplace-on-Avalanche/README.md

 </html>
 ```

-Let's start with a fresh `App.js` file, since there aren't any auctions yet, we need to create one first.
+Let's start with a fresh `App.js` file.
+Start by importing `ethers` and assigning the contract addresses to constant strings.
+Since there aren't any auctions yet, we need to create one first.
 However, before creating an auction, we need to mint an NFT.
-I've also assigned the contract addresses to constant strings.

 ```js
 import React from "react";